-But Matthew Cruger, a psychologist at the Child Mind Institute who has worked with a lot of gifted children, is skeptical that a child’s lack of motivation can be caused solely by giftedness.
+But Matthew Cruger, PhD, a psychologist at the Child Mind Institute who has worked with a lot of gifted children, is skeptical that a child’s lack of motivation can be caused solely by giftedness.
 “I would expect the most gifted kids to find something compelling about the curriculum,” Dr. Cruger says.
-If nothing in school piques a child’s interest, the child could be gifted and also have a diagnosis that’s holding her back and undermining motivation.
+If nothing in school piques a child’s interest, the child could be gifted and also have a diagnosis that’s holding them back and undermining motivation.

 What other things undermine kids in school?

 While learning disorders and other skills deficits are most commonly associated with a lack of interest in school, there are other common diagnoses that manifest in this way.